singulatron/superplatform/README.md

 ## Run On Your Laptop/PC

-We have temporarily discontinued the distribution of binaries.
+We have temporarily discontinued the distribution of the desktop version.
 Please refer to this page for alternative methods to run the software.

 ## Stack